girishji/vimcomplete/README.md

 `showSource`|`Boolean`|Show the source of the completion item in the menu.
 Default: `true`.
 `shuffleEqualPriority`|`Boolean`|Arrange items from sources with equal priority such that the first item of all sources appear before the second item of any source.
 Default: `false`.
 `sortByLength`|`Boolean`|Sort completion items by length.
 Default: `false`.
 `triggerWordLen`|`Number`|Minimum number of characters needed to trigger completion menu.
-Not applicable to completion triggered by LSP trigger characters.
+Not applicable to completion triggered by LSP trigger characters (this exemption applies only to Vim version 9.1.650 or higher).
 Default: `1`.

 ## Buffer Completion